-The Land Cruiser 76 is built to perform and work as hard as you do, which is why it has been at the helm of 4x4 African motoring for more than 60 years.
+The Land Cruiser 76 - built to perform and work as hard as you do

 In its latest iteration, Toyota's hard-working 70 Series Land Cruiser range has just come in for a 2013 model-year update which sees the addition of a new Double Cab version, while the headline safety feature is the adoption of ABS anti-skid brakes on all models, together with a raft of other improvements across the range.

 The new body style – which is the fourth member of the venerable 70-Series range alongside the existing (albeit subtly revised) Single Cab and Station Wagon.

 The newest member of the Land Cruiser 70 family was borne out of a real need to have a vehicle that combines the carrying capacity of a pick-up with the flexibility of a double cab.

 “The Double Cab will carry five adults in comfort without sacrificing the one-ton payload (920kg for the diesel and 1005kg for the petrol model) or the Land Cruiser’s legendary toughness – in short, it delivers go-anywhere carrying capacity in style,” says Roodt.

 Answering the call of the wild is a breeze with the unstoppable 4.2-litre diesel engine.
 It dishes out a laudable 96 kW at 3800 rpm while offering a stonking 285 Nm of torque from a low 2200 rpm.
 There’s also the option of the aurally stimulating 4.0-litre petrol power plant on the Land Cruiser 79 Single Cab and Double Cab.
 Power comes in at 170 kW at 5600 rpm and torque is pegged at 360 Nm at 3800 rpm.